Yaruzoku/Execat/README.md

-# Execat
+# Execat! 😸
-a simple terminal pet
+A simple terminal pet!
+Another project I made while I should of been asleep... dunno if original either but I'm proud of it.
+Despite not really knowing shit about python...